 Mentors provide projects for interns to work on during the three-month internship.
 Ideally, these start out as bite-sized bugs or small tasks that allow the interns to get familiar with your subsystem, and are followed by a larger feature.
-Tasks should not be critical-path, and should be able to be completed within three months.
+Tasks should not be critical-path, and ideally should be able to be completed within three months.
+Some interns will continue working on the project after the internship is done, but their time to work on it will be sporatic.
 Remember, interns will likely take 2-10 times longer than you think a project should take, so choose wisely.
 If you pick a project that doesn't have good documentation, you may have to spend extra time ramping up your intern.

 Helping out during the application period

 During the month-long OPW application period, potential interns will contact you directly to get more information about your project.
 In order to be accepted as an intern, applicants will have to complete the tutorial for creating their first kernel patch.
 The applicants will send their staging driver cleanup patches to a separate mailing list.
 Mentors are expected to help out with code review and answering questions on the IRC channel.

 This stage of the OPW process is seriously like drinking from a firehose.
 During the Round 6 application process, applicants sent an average of 28 patches per day.
 All mentors need to participate in patch review in order to spread the work load.
 Some of the past OPW interns will also be helping out with patch review and answering questions on IRC.

 The application period allows mentors to get a clear sense of whether applicants can follow directions and where applicants get stuck and need help.
 It's long enough that applicants who are self-starters will move on to using advanced tools like sparse, coccinelle and smatch.
 Basically, the application period allows mentors to learn which applicants have a clue.

 Selection of interns